 Spaghetti and meatballs—and even spaghetti bolognese itself—are actually already examples of fusion cooking.
 In Bologna, Italy, where the dish originates, the sauce— ragu—is meant only to complement the taste of the spaghetti and not to feature so prominently as it does in other countries.
 This recipe takes the concept a little further by currying the sauce and infusing a little something extra into the dish.

 Ingredients (Serves Two)

 Although fusion cooking became fashionable and ostensibly popular during the 1970s, the simple reality is that fusion cooking has been around for millennia.
-Ever since the earliest migrations of human beings, who carried their cooking knowledge and techniques with them to far off lands, cooking has been subjected to an amalgamation of techniques and adapted to suit the availability of ingredients in those new lands.
-This means that almost every dish which we can conceive of is the result of the principals of fusion cooking at some stage in human development and that the practice is by no means a 20th Century invention.
+Ever since the earliest migrations of human beings, who carried their cooking knowledge and techniques with them to far-off lands, cooking has been subjected to an amalgamation of techniques and adapted to suit the availability of ingredients in those new lands.
+This means that almost every dish which we can conceive of is the result of the principles of fusion cooking at some stage in human development and that the practice is by no means a 20th-century invention.

 When we are contemplating fusion cooking, there are some top tips which should always be borne in mind:

 - Know your ingredients.
 Be aware of how each ingredient requires to be cooked and how its taste is likely to complement or otherwise that of the other ingredients to be incorporated in the dish.

 - Know intimately the procedures required to be applied to the chosen cooking method.
 Do not attempt elaborate, stir-fried fusion cooking where you are unfamiliar with the stir-frying process.